1923 Vanderbilt Commodores football team: All-Southern and All-American

 Both ends of the All-Southern team came from Vanderbilt, Hek Wakefield and Lynn Bomar.
 Bomar, who was a consensus All-American in 1923, was the only Southern player selected for Walter Camp's All-American team– and one of the first All-Americans selected for his first team from the South, as well as the last.
 Georgia athletic director Herman Stegeman called Wakefield "the best player in the South."
 Coach Dan McGugin ranked Wakefield as the best end he ever had in his long career at Vanderbilt.

 In the polling done by the Atlanta Journal, halfback Gil Reese received the second most votes of any All-Southern player with 25.
 The most went to Douglas Wycoff, fullback at Georgia Tech, who faced little competition.
 Guard Tuck Kelly was also selected for the All-Southern squad.
 Tuck was selected at year's end to captain the team next year.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Vanderbilt's lineup during the 1923 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Vanderbilt's lineup during the 1923 season with games started at the position reflected in parentheses.
 The chart mimics a short punt formation while on offense, with the quarterback under center.